 - If they do not have the experience, they could botch your case

 - They should be confident in the courtroom

 Getting a newbie lawyer who has never spoken in front of a jury or judge is not in your best interest.
 Of course, everyone has to start somewhere, but when you ask your prospective lawyer this question, the answer you want is that they’ve handled lots of cases like yours.

 2. Have You Won Cases Like Mine Before?

 A follow-up question that makes sense if the lawyer says they’ve handled cases like yours is the outcome of those situations.
 It will not exactly fill you with overwhelming confidence if the lawyer:

 - Tries to avoid this question

 - Mumbles that they lost those cases

-If the lawyer doesn’t give a straight answer, then ask more pointedly.
-Ask for specific instances where they won cases similar to yours, with dollar amounts.
+If the lawyer doesn’t give a straight answer, ask more pointedly.
+For example, ask for specific instances where they won cases similar to yours, with dollar amounts.
 You can then research those outcomes if you want to.
-In the internet age, you can learn just about anything, and you can easily confirm whether or not an attorney is telling you the truth.
+In the internet age, you can learn about anything and easily confirm whether or not an attorney is telling you the truth.

 Once you tell your prospective lawyer everything regarding your car accident case, you can ask them how exactly they plan on winning it for you.
 They should be able to outline the details of the strategy they’ll use.